call0fcode/React-MoviesList-Database/README.md

 the comunication between the frontend (React) and a database ([Firebase Realtime Database](https://firebase.google.com/docs/database) in this case) through the Firebase API takes place.

+You can add movies, fetch the movies list and delete movies on the database.

-For the development of the app the following React features have been implemented:
+For the development of the app the following React features and techniques have been implemented:

 - React hooks:
   - useState
   - useEffect